sterlingphoenix/touchphat-stream/README.md

 On startup, the script will load a provided stream file, randomise the list and start playing at a random spot.

+After it sleeps for 5 seconds.
+Because I think it messes up the network test otherwise.

 ## Disclaimer

 This is _not_ what I'd call "good" software.
 It was written by someone who had never really used Python before, would rather never use it again and generally wants Python to get off his lawn.
 Quite frankly a lot of this works by brute force.